 A global investment firm that manages about $22 billion in assets said it has acquired a majority of the equity interests in New Frontera Holdings, which includes a 530-MW natural gas-fired combined-cycle generation station in Mission, Texas.
 Terms of the transaction were not disclosed.
+The company also announced a deal to acquire a gas-fired power plant in Birdsboro, Pennsylvania

-Strategic Value Partners (SVP), founded in 2001 and with its main offices in Greenwich, Conn., New York City, and London in the UK, announced the deal on May 7.
+Strategic Value Partners (SVP), founded in 2001 and with its main offices in Greenwich, Conn., New York City, and London in the UK, announced the New Frontera deal on May 7.
 SVP, which also has presence in Tokyo, Japan, and Dubai in the United Arab Emirates, said its SVP Funds managed funds portfolio completed the acquisition.
 SVP has invested more than $57 billion in capital over the past 25 years.

 The global investment firm initially invested in Frontera through its first lien term loan prior to the company’s 2021 restructuring.
 SVP after reorganizing converted a portion of its position into equity and has since increased its ownership over time.
 SVP on Thursday said it will acquire Frontera as part of its strategic partnership with EverGen Power, a power generation acquisition and asset management firm established in 2024 that supports SVP with power generation investments across North America.